orbitbot/mithril-pouch-todo/README.md

 pouch-todo
 ==========

-A simple todo-app similar to TodoMVC, using AngularJS and PouchDB to abstract browser storage and potentially sync to CouchDB.
+A simple todo-app similar to TodoMVC, using [Mithril.js]() and [PouchDB](http://pouchdb.com) to abstract browser storage and potentially sync to CouchDB.
 This is based on
 [an old AngularJS version](https://github.com/orbitbot/pouch-todo).